minxinz/PokegoApi-java/README.md

 try {
 	response = LevelUpRewardsResponse.parseFrom(serverRequest.getData());
 } catch (InvalidProtocolBufferException e) {
-	// its possible that the parsing fail when servers are in high load for example. throw new RemoteServerException(e);
+	// it's possible that the parsing fail when servers are in high load for example. throw new RemoteServerException(e);
 }
 ```